stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Note that we can also specify extensions and validation layers at the device level as well as for the instance.
+We can specify extensions and validation layers at both the instance and device level, e.g. for the swap-chain.
-This distinction is ignored by more up-to-date Vulkan implementation but we retain both for backwards compatibility.
+Note more recent Vulkan implementations will ignore validation layers specified at the device level (we retain both for backwards compatibility).

 The builder provides several over-loaded methods to specify one or more required work queues: